-According to the Human Rights Campaign (HRC), a Washington, D.C. based organization that addresses LGBT issues, roughly 50% of Fortune 500 companies offer domestic partner benefits as non-traditional families are being increasingly recognized and supported by corporate America.
+According to the Human Rights Campaign (HRC), a Washington, D.C.,-based organization that addresses LGBT issues, roughly 50 percent of Fortune 500 companies offer domestic-partner benefits, as non-traditional families are being increasingly recognized and supported by corporate America.

-Today's talent and workforce are attracted not only by competitive salaries, but with benefits that translate to financial expenditures and security.
-Employee Assistance Programs (EAP) have been established to help employees of forward- thinking large companies address work/life balances for their employees.
+Today's talent and workforce are attracted not only by competitive salaries, but by benefits that translate to financial expenditures and security.
+Employee assistance programs (EAPs) have been established to help employees of forward-thinking large companies address work/life balances for their employees.

-EAP's have offered many benefits not only to employees, but to their eligible dependents as well.
-Of the organizations that provide such benefits, sixty percent extend adoption assistance to the domestic partner, and 72% allow employees to take extended family leave to care for a domestic partner or their dependents.
+EAPs have offered many benefits not only to employees, but to their eligible dependents as well.
+Of the organizations that provide such benefits, 60 percent extend adoption assistance to the domestic partner, and 72 percent allow employees to take extended family leave to care for a domestic partner or their dependents.